devoncal77/FASHION/README.md

 the ability to guess a stack address,...).
 In this work, we focus on risk that is due to network configuration.

+## Instructions for Running the Code

+The optimization model and network visualization code is Python2.7 compatible.
+The framework can be run using `python main.py <instanceFile>` (if no instance filename is given, the model will run with `smallToy.json`).

+This will generate an image of the attack graph that shows which arcs were cut by the optimizer, as well as a window showing the network routing and firewall placement.

+### Install Dependencies

+`pip install Pillow Tk graphviz tarjan`

+### Gurobi Optimization Software

+In order to run the optimization model, Gurobi Optimization libraries are required.
+See [gurobi.com] (https://www.gurobi.com) for instructions these libraries and a license.